MathematicusLucian/area-between-towers/README.md

 # Calculating the Maximum Possible Area Between Towers

+Tech challenge: Where an array of tower heights, use TypeScript to calculate the pair of consecutive towers between which there is the greatest area.

 The solution demonstrates :-
 - Awareness of the need to keep functions small, and focused.
 (Single Responsibility Principle of SOLID.)
 - A Class has been built to show awareness of OOP (Object-Oriented Programming.)
 Was tempted to throw in some Functional Programming, but I fear I have already gone way beyond what you were looking for.